aviadra/Cloud-profiler/README.md

 ## Precedence
 The script tries to "resolve" the directives from several data sources.
 The further away from the instance the setting originates from, the less precedence it has.
 The precedence of directives, is:
-1. On the instance it self as Tag
+1. On the instance it self as Tags.
-2. On the instance's VPC as Tag
+2. On the instance's VPC as Tags.
-3. Within the configuration files:
+3. At the "profile" level in config files.
-  3.1 At the "profile" level.
+4. At the Cloud provider level (e.g AWS, DO), in the config files.
-  3.2 At the Cloud provider level.
+5. On the "Local" level in the configuration files.

-  3.3 On the "Local" level.
+Note: The further away from the machine a setting is set, it’s scope will be more far reaching..
+For example, setting the "con_username" setting at the "Local" level in the configuration file, while it has the lowest precedence and will be overwritten by any other config level or tag, it will essentially be set for all machines for all providers, unless noted otherwise at a higher precedence level (but for only that specific subset of machines....)

 ### Tags
 When setting the directives with tags, they have to be prefixed with "iTerm_".

 Possible directives are:

 `iTerm_dynamic_profile_parent_name` - Sets the profile to inherit colors and other settings from.

 `iTerm_bastion` - The address of the Bastion to be used to reach this VM.